Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 Next, we increase the calculated battery capacity by 125%.
 This ensures the battery meets our design requirements throughout its entire life.

-Important Note: Select a battery amp-hour capacity, which is greater than the minimum capacity calculated.
-Additionally, specify the battery discharge rate, also known as the C rating.
-For example, if you need a battery, which can discharge for 24 hours, use C24 in your battery call-out.
+Important Note: It’s crucial to pick a battery amp-hour capacity that’s bigger than the minimum calculated capacity.
+Plus, be sure to specify the battery discharge rate, aka the C rating.
+For instance, if you want your battery to discharge for 24 hours, use C24 in your battery call-out.

 Our battery will have a minimum rating of 200Ah at an 8-hour rate, or C8.